About Emily Lanier

 Besides the outstanding musicians Emily played with regularly in the Upper Valley (see the EL Jazz Ensemble page for the list), Emily has also worked and performed with Gene Bertoncini, Matt Wilson, Steve Davis, Freddie Bryant, Michael Zsoldos, Dave Clark, John Carlson, George Voland, Eugene Friesen, Armen Donelian, Bob Hallahan, John Schwartzberg, Mark Kross, Miro Sprague, Jamie Aebersold and Fred Haas.

 In the summer of 2010, Emily relocated to the Dallas TX area and just as she began perfomring again, found out another move was in the plans.
 So, in the late fall of 2011, she and her family moved again ... to the Capital District of NY.
-Once settled, performed there on and off, but one more move came in 2017.
+Once settled, she performed there on and off, but one more move came in 2017.
 She now lives in Winston-Salem, NC with her wonderfully supportive husband and works, full-time, in the field of cancer research.
 Emily also sings regularly at her church, St Leo's, and is availble for hire for weddings, funerals and special events.
 In 2005, while in at St. Denis Parish in Hanover, NH, she recorded the CD "Angels' Song" (a peaceful moment in the spirit of Christmas) with her women's vocal trio Les Rossignols.